protolambda/lmd-ghost/README.md

 ### Simple attestation propagation DAG: `simple_back_prop`

-Note: Calling it a DAG, since pruning could be slot-based, which would means nodes older than the justified slot are thrown out, splitting the initial tree in separate trees.
+> Note: I'm calling it a DAG, since pruning could be slot-based, which would means nodes older than the justified slot are thrown out, splitting the initial tree in separate disconnected trees.
 Non-canonical components in the DAG will eventually be pruned.

 Another way to handle votes is to focus more on the "DAG": every block is a node, with one input (parent block), and children (blocks having the node as parent).
 So to find the best path, all we need to do is: